suboptimalcx/sowynskycalorie/README.md

 # SowynskyCalorie

 *SowynskyCalorie* is a WPF desktop app built as a student project for my 4th semester. track your daily calorie intake by letting you manage foods, meals, and nutrition info
-*IMPORTANT* later features of the projects were rushed due to (reasons) some classes do way too much, overall could use a refcactor etc etc, will fix later (propably not)
 ---
 ## Features